visgl/math.gl/docs/modules/dggs/api-reference/s2-decoder.md

 S2 is a discrete global grid system built on the Hilbert curve.
 See [s2geometry.io](https://s2geometry.io/) for more information.

-> The S2 functions in math.gl are currently focused on **decoding** S2 encoded data, not encoding it.
+The S2 functions in math.gl focus on decoding cell geometry and navigating an existing hierarchy.
+They do not provide coordinate-to-cell encoding, neighbors, coverings, or region operations.

 ## API Notes